Lumbar vertebrae: Congenital anomalies

 Congenital vertebral anomalies can cause compression of the spinal cord by deforming the vertebral canal or causing instability.

-Other animals
+Other apes

 African apes have three and four lumbar vertebrae, (bonobos have longer spines with an additional vertebra) and humans normally five.
-This difference, and because the lumbar spines of the extinct Nacholapithecus (a Miocene hominoid with six lumbar vertebrae and no tail) are similar to those of early Australopithecus and early Homo, it is assumed that the Chimpanzee-human last common ancestor also had a long vertebral column with a long lumbar region and that the reduction in the number of lumbar vertebrae evolved independently in each ape clade.
+This difference, and because the lumbar spines of the extinct Nacholapithecus (a Miocene hominoid with six lumbar vertebrae and no tail) are similar to those of early Australopithecus and early Homo, it is assumed that the chimpanzee–human last common ancestor also had a long vertebral column with a long lumbar region and the reduction in the number of lumbar vertebrae evolved independently in each ape clade.

 The limited number of lumbar vertebrae in chimpanzees and gorillas result in an inability to lordose (curve) their lumbar spines, in contrast to the spines of Old World monkeys and Nacholapithecus and Proconsul, which suggests that the last common ancestor was not "short-backed" as previously believed.